JuliaPraxis/Naming/guides/PackagesAndModules.md

   - :ok: ProjectiveReals
   - :x:  ProjectiveReal

+- Do not use "Julia" in the package name
+  - :ok: CategoryTheory
+  - :x:  CategoryTheoryForJulia

 - Use acronyms only when there is no chance of confusion
   - :ok: ParseHTML, GraphModellingLanguage
   - :x: ParseHypertextMarkupLanguage, GML